Zodiase/PQUEUE/README.md

 	| animateObj1();                                            |
 	+===========================================================+

-It's tidier now, but still I find it a little confusing when I want to make some adjust- ments.
+It's tidier now, but still I find it a little confusing when I want to make some adjustments.

 Then I wrote this library, PQUEUE, and now the code looks like this: